Glossary of terms

 Attributable Enterprise Value

-The Attributable Enterprise Value is the Adjusted Enterprise Value attributable to the financial instruments held by the Fonds and other financial instruments in the entity that rank alongside or beneath the highest-ranking instrument of the Fonds.
+The Attributable Enterprise Value is the Adjusted Enterprise Value attributable to the financial instruments held by the Fund and other financial instruments in the entity that rank alongside or beneath the highest-ranking instrument of the Fund.

 Source: IPEV